The Awardees of 2018 SEAMEO-Japan ESD Award

 - Regarding the submission of information, each school must adhere to the following format, as specified in the Submission Form:

 a) Part I - Information about the school;

 - School name and contact details

-- Brief information about the school such as number of teachers and students and the educational level.
+- Brief information about the school such as number of teachers and students and educational level

 - Contact details of the coordinator

-- Plan for sustainability and plan for the future.
+- Plan for sustainability and plan for scaling-up/expansion

-- List of attachments such as a copy of the school saving energy plan, committee structure, learning/teaching materials, lesson plans, samples of student worksheet, manuals, etc.
+- List of attachments such as a copy of the school operational plan, action plan, learning/teaching materials, lesson plans, samples of student worksheet, manuals, etc.